iris-connect/eps/README.md

 ## Running The Service Directory

-All EPS servers use rely on the service directory (SD) to discover each other and learn about permissions, certificates etc..
+All EPS servers rely on the service directory (SD) to discover each other and learn about permissions, certificates and other important settings.
 For development, you can either use a JSON-based service directory, or run the service directory API like this:

 ```bash
 SD_SETTINGS=settings/dev/roles/sd-1 sd --level debug run